English

 How is Phonics assessed?

 Formative assessments ensure that learners have a broad understanding of a range of sounds and phonic concepts.
 We use assessments to tell us what the pupils can do and know along with the sounds and concepts that need embedding further.
 Assessments take place regularly to ensure that teachers have a good understanding of the needs of their learners.
 Progress and next steps are tracked carefully.
-We use the following Twinkl assessments:

 How do reading books support the teaching of Phonics?